jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 }
 ```

-It’s fair to say that if you want to send a value on submit, this approach will work.
+It's fair to say if you want to send a value on submit, this approach will work.

 The issue is that, knowing refs are actually an escape hatch of the view model React offers, we are sniffing into DOM element values or properties that we have access to through the React interface.